v17development/flarum-seo/README.md

 - Default HTML meta tags:
   - application-name
   - description
+  - keywords
   - language
-- Adds ``robots.txt`` to your forum, when Sitemap extension of Flagrow is enabled, the link to your sitemap.xml will appear in the robots.txt
+- Adds ``robots.txt`` to your forum, when Sitemap extension of FriendsOfFlarum is enabled, the link to your sitemap.xml will appear in the robots.txt
 - The Open Graph protocol (for social media, http://ogp.me):
   - og:type
   - og:title